Crystal Dunn upped her game after getting cut in 2015

 “Yes, it is challenging at times,” she said about her shifting role.
 “I think I’ve been fortunate to actually be on this team where people help me.
 It’s not so much about, ‘You have to do this, this and this right in order to be the world’s best outside back.’
 I think I’m always learning, I’m always trying to be at my best.”

 The U.S. team is in Group F at the World Cup, which kicks off Friday in Paris with a match between France and South Korea.
-Following the Americans’ opener against Thailand in Reims, they’ll face Chile in Paris.
-The final match of the group stage is against nemesis Sweden, which knocked the Americans out of the Rio Games, in Le Havre.
+Following the Americans’ opener against Thailand in Reims, they’ll face Chile in Paris on June 16.
+The final match of the group stage is June 20 in Le Havre against nemesis Sweden, which knocked the Americans out of the Rio Games.

 A former player at Quinnipiac University, Soubrier is the head athletic trainer for the Portland Thorns — the team the Courage beat to win the title last season.
 Dunn and Soubrier married late last year.